What's the Difference: Background

 An early version of "What's the Difference" features a verse from Hittman in place of Xzibit's.
 However, Hittman felt the song was better suited for inclusion on Eminem's album The Marshall Mathers LP (2000) and that a song called "Blaaow" should appear on 2001 instead; he requested that Dr. Dre remove his verse from "What's the Difference" to make clear which song he preferred.
 "Blaaow" (also featuring fellow Aftermath member Knoc-turn'al) was later released on Hittman's 2005 album Hittmanic Verses under the title "Bloww".

 Composition

 The song is in the key of B minor and contains a horn section in the instrumental, as well as a sample of "Parce Que Tu Crois" by Charles Aznavour.
 Lyrically, the rappers talk about the differences between themselves and other rappers.
 Dr. Dre reflects on three of his friends, Ice Cube, The D.O.C., and Eazy-E in his verse.
-Eminem's verse sees him considering the hypothetical situation of killing his girlfriend Kim, rapping that he would put sunglasses on her corpse and drive around with her in the front seat.
+Eminem's verse begins with him and Dr. Dre sharing a moment to appreciate one another's friendship and the strength of their bond.
+It then sees him considering the hypothetical situation of killing his then wife, Kim Scott, rapping that he would put sunglasses on her corpse and drive around with her in the front seat before personally dropping her off at a police station, rather than simply dropping her corpse into the ocean as Dr. Dre suggests.
+This is a reference to the famous movie Weekend at Bernie's, in which the character Bernie is driven around in a topless car with sunglasses on postmortem.
 He also defends Dre's legacy, threatening those who doubt him.